 I wasn’t entirely sure what the future would hold at that point.
 Hell, I wasn’t even sure what services I was going to provide.
 Initially, I opted to provide fraud and consultancy related services to law firms and private companies, as that seemed to fit best with my skill-set.

 And, I did alright in the first year, working with some household names, earning a modest income – together with a couple of part-time lecturing gigs I’d managed to secure to help me live in the meantime.
 But, I couldn’t help but think, was this really why I left my old job?
 And the one before that?
 To work twice as hard, with countless more risk, for the same money?

-It was early 2017 when, whilst attending a talk at the business incubator, I really had that cliché “eureka moment” – stop selling my time – starting selling a service.
+It was a few months later when, whilst attending a talk at the business incubator, I really had that cliché “eureka moment” – stop selling my time – starting selling a service.
 Software as a service.
 As naïve as it sounds, I’d never really considered something more scalable than simply selling my time before.

 Getting back to my desk, I started frantically brainstorming for ideas where I could utilise my skill-set into something that could be bought as a scalable service.

 What else did I have solid experience in, that I could use to my advantage?

 It didn’t take long for me to finally come up with a initial concept and so the Business Fraud Prevention Partnership (or ‘BFPP’ for short) was born.